List of glaciers in India

 The Himalayan region of India is home to some of the most notable glaciers in the world, including the Siachen Glacier, the second-largest non-polar glacier on Earth and the largest glacier in India.
 The following is a list of the most important glaciers in India.
-Most glaciers lie in the union territory of Ladakh and the states of Himachal Pradesh, Sikkim, and Uttarakhand.
+Most glaciers lie in the union territory of Ladakh and Jammu and Kashmir and the states of Himachal Pradesh, Sikkim, and Uttarakhand.

-Few glaciers are also found in Arunachal Pradesh.
+A few glaciers are also found in Arunachal Pradesh.

 List of Indian glaciers

 Arunachal Pradesh

 In Arunachal Pradesh, glaciers are found in Great Himalayas ranges which run along the Tibetan border.
 All peaks here rise above 4500 meters and are snow covered throughout the year.